guvarallo/frontline-airtable-studio-bot/README.md

 ## Configure Callbacks

-Copy and paste the callback URLs (uncluding your unique subdomain) into your Frontline configuration in the console.
+Copy and paste the callback URLs into your Frontline configuration in the console.

 ### Routing configuration